algorandfoundation/docs/docs/run-a-node/setup/install.md

 Note that the environment variables set by these commands are not permanent, so it is advisable to add the exports to shell config files (e.g., `~/.bashrc` or `~/.zshrc`).

 Use this option when installing in the following operating systems: macOS, openSUSE Leap, Manjaro, Mageia, Alpine, Solus, etc.
-Also, use this method for the Linux distributions listed in the previous section if you want full control of the installation process (this is not recommended for most user)
+Also, use this method for the Linux distributions listed in the previous section if you want full control of the installation process (this is not recommended for most users).

 # Installation with a package manager